msatul1305/Linux/LinuxCommands.md

 1. df - Th: No of Partitions/My Computer of Linux
+   - df = Disk Free/Disk Full
+   - drive space
+   - -T: type of file
+   - -h: human readable
+   - commonly used to check the overall disk space usage on a system
+   - and to monitor the available space on different partitions or file systems.
 2. cd - change directory, md - make directory
 3. ls - list (ls -a: all files(show hidden files))
 4. pwd - present working directory